 Roll-Out Vinyl Flooring

-Without a doubt, roll-out flooring is the easiest way to refresh your garage floor (and hide a multitude of sins).
+Without a doubt, roll-out flooring is the best garage flooring ideas.
+Not only is it easy to install, but it hides a multitude of sins).
 It works just as the name suggests: You simply unroll it on your garage floor, cut off the excess, and your work is done!
 Although easy to install, it isn't as easy to repair as tile flooring, which allows for cutting out and replacing damaged sections.
 It also doesn’t lend itself to the creation of custom patterns.

 If you have a level garage floor without severe cracks or height imbalances, you can cover the surface with peel-and-stick tiles.
 Typically made from heavy-duty vinyl, these tiles are easy to cut and quick to install, and because they're tiles, you can make custom patterns by combining different colors.
 Be sure to clean the floor thoroughly and let it dry before laying down your tiles.

+While most garage flooring ideas require special installations and equipment, this chore is simple enough to execute using supplies you probably already have on hand.
 Painting a garage floor is an extremely inexpensive way to improve its look, although the task is labor intensive.
 Before beginning, be sure to repair any cracks with concrete filler and clean the floor thoroughly.
 Then prime and paint using materials designed specifically for covering floors.
-Paint is the least durable of all garage floor coverings, and you may need to repeat the process in approximately three years.
+Paint is the least durable of all garage flooring options, and you may need to repeat the process in approximately three years.

-If your budget is tight, simply sealing your garage floor might be enough.
+If your budget is tight, your garage flooring options are limited.
+Luckily for those with concrete garage floors, simply sealing your floor might be enough.
 The slight sheen that sealing can add to a plain gray concrete floor will make it look more attractive, and the sealer will ward off stains, ensuring that the floor keeps looking fresh.
 Opt for a solvent-based sealer, which can create a wet look and offer exceptional floor protection, or a water-based sealer that might not last as long but is less harsh to breathe in.

 Unlike epoxy and paint, concrete stain can be applied in a thin coat that lets the old floor show through.
-That’s great if your old floor is in good shape; you can wind up with an attractive watercolor or natural stone look.
+This is one of the cheapest and easiest garage flooring options if your concrete is in good shape; you can wind up with an attractive watercolor or natural stone look.
 It’s not so great if your floor is spotted and splattered, because those imperfections will show through.
 Stain tends to last longer than paint, because it actually becomes part of the concrete, so it doesn't chip off as easily.